 The ratio of farm debt to net cash income has followed a totally different pattern than the ratio of consumer debt to disposable income.
 The farm-debt ratio has been on a declining trend since 2006, suggesting an improvement in the ability of producers to meet their debt obligations.

 Farm asset values have also climbed in recent years, driven by rapid increases in farmland values.
-While risks exist in some Canadian regions where farmland is highly priced and where prices have climbed rapidly recently, of the marketplace.
+While risks exist in some Canadian regions where farmland is highly priced and where prices have climbed rapidly recently, overall market values of farmland seem in line with the fundamentals of the marketplace.

 While I believe the underlying drivers of the farm sector paint a rather positive - if cautionary - picture of the farm economy, every producer must look at their own situation to determine their ability to pay down debt.
 Sound risk management strategies are critical to continue growing.